lazirpascual/cloud-computers/README.md

 - **Adding Tests** <br />
   To complete the fullstack aspect of my application, I thought that it would be a good idea to implement testing.
 Therefore, I added three levels of testing in my application; Unit Testing, Integration Testing, and End-To-End Testing.
   - **Unit Testing** <br />
     First, I added some unit tests for the functionalities of the shopping cart page.
 These tests includes the following; the calculation for the subtotal of an item, the number of items in a cart and the total price in a cart.
 Then, I added unit tests for the react components.
-These tests checks whether the products in the cart/shop and reviews in the product page have all been rendered properly.
-Unit tests were also added that checks whether the Review/Signup forms were saving and updating the input fields with the correct content as well as a test that checks whether that AddToCart button was working as intended.
+These tests checks whether the products in the cart/shop and the reviews in the product page have all been rendered properly.
+Additionaly, I added tests that checks whether the Review/Signup forms were saving and updating the input fields with the correct content properly.
+Finally, I created a a test that checks whether that AddToCart button was working as intended.
   - **Integration Testing** <br />
     Then, I added some integation testing for the backend portion of my application.
 I decided to conduct API-level integration tests for the backend server by making HTTP requests and inspecting the test database I created with Mongoose.
 These tests included the testing of the REST API methods such as when initially retreiving, adding, and deleting an item from the shopping cart.
 - **Adding More Features** <br />